Liga F Golden Boot

-The Liga F Golden Boot also known as the Pichichi is an annual football award presented to the leading goalscorer in Spain's Liga F.

-The Liga F was established in 1988 as the top tier of women's football in Spain.
-The award is given to the top-scorer each season.

-Jennifer Hermoso has won the award a record 5 times.
-Mexico's Charlyn Corral was the first not of Spanish nationality to have won the award.
+The Liga F Golden Boot is an annual football award presented to the leading goalscorer each season in Liga F, the top tier of women's football in Spain.
+The winner of the Golden Boot generally also receives the Pichichi Trophy, presented by the sport newspaper Marca.
+Jenni Hermoso has won the Golden Boot a record 5 times.
+Charlyn Corral of Mexico was the first non-Spanish player to win the award.